TheCocoaProject/cordova-plugin-nativestorage/README.md

 ```sh
 bower install git://github.com/TheCocoaProject/ngcordova-wrapper-nativestorage --save-dev
 ```
-For more information about the usage of the plugin check the repo for the [ngCordova-wrapper](https://github.com/TheCocoaProject/ngcordova-wrapper-nativestorage).
+For more information about the usage of the plugin check the repo for the [ngCordova-wrapper](https://github.com/TheCocoaProject/ngcordova-wrapper-nativestorage) - Ionic 1.
+The plugin is also supported for Ionic 2, pleas check the [official Ionic documentation](http://ionicframework.com/docs/v2/native/native-storage/) for the installation procedure and use.

 ##<a name="supported_platforms"></a>Supported platforms
 - Android